nytsjared/Gustling-Waters/README.md

 **Gustling Waters** is a fan-made shader for WuWa models
 ## Requirements
 - Blender Goo 4.0+
+- Models extracted from the game files (with FModel).
+MMD models support is limited
 - [GT Tonemapper](https://github.com/festivities/Blender-GT-Tonemapper) is a soft requirement but highly recommended for better visuals
 - [Blender-WuWa-Character-Setup](https://github.com/fnoji/Blender-WuWa-Character-Setup) for easier and faster setup
 # Example Renders